Tosin-T/password-generator/README.md

 ## Usage

-The page has several prompts the user must go through before clicking the password generator button. the website should look like /assets/05-javascript-challenge-demo.png
+The page has several prompts the user must go through before clicking the password generator button. the website should look like: https://github.com/Tosin-T/password-generator/blob/main/assets/05-javascript-challenge-demo.png
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first